The Best Weighted Blanket for ADHD

 How to choose a weighted blanket

-There are many different companies that sell weighted blankets.
-If you are a patient seamstress you can even make one.
-I bought ours from SensaCalm and this one and this one look similar.
-Blankets are typically sold according to a childs age and weight-and yes, they make them for adults, too!
-The SensaCalm sight has a really nice “how to purchase” section.
+Blankets are typically sold according to a child’s age and weight-and yes, they make them for adults, too!
+The SensaCalm site has a really nice “how to purchase” section.

-My son was about 70 pounds when we purchased ours and his weighs 8 pounds.
+My son was about 80 pounds when we purchased ours and his blanket weighs 8 pounds.
 Children may prefer a slightly lighter or heavier blanket than suggested, so make sure you can exchange your blanket.
-The blankets are not huge and are meant to fit just over the body.
-We use ours over a down comforter in winter and with a lighter blanket in the warmer months.
+The blankets are not huge and are meant to fit just over the body or the top of the bed.
+We use ours over a down comforter in winter and alone in the warmer months.

-Need more help getting your ADHD child to sleep.
-Read about our successful sleep routine for ADHD here.
+Need more help getting your ADHD child to sleep?
+Find a successful sleep routine for ADHD here.

 In the market for a good parenting read?
 I share three of my favorites here.